dumlutimuralp/antrea-packet-walks/part_b/README.md

 This table is for committing all the new flows for tracking them.
 This action, ct(commit,), is specifically explained as "Commit the connection to the connection tracking module which will be stored beyond the lifetime of packet in the pipeline." [in OVS docs](https://docs.openvswitch.org/en/latest/tutorials/ovs-conntrack/).

 The first flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
 The same flow entry also checks if the flow is coming from the gateway interface.
 This is represented by reg0=0x1/0xffff.
 Explanation of this is as following.
 The second part "0xffff" instructs OVS to verify the first 16 bits in reg0, meaning reg0[0..15] and then the first part "0x1" means the result of that check should be "1".
 So it basically checks reg0[0..15].
 The Reg0[0..15] is set by Classifier Table 10 and it is set to "1" if the flow comes from antrea-gw0 interface.
-However this flow is not coming from the gateway interface, it is coming from a local pod interface (frontend pod interface on OVS).

 The second flow entry checks whether if the flow is a new flow (+new) and if it is a tracked flow (+trk).
-The action for this flow entry is committing this tracked flow to conntrack table (actions=ct(commit,..)) and then handing the flow over to the next table (,table=110).

 In this case the current flow matches this <b>second</b> flow entry.
+It is not coming from the gateway interface; it is coming from a local pod interface (frontend pod interface on OVS).
 It is a new flow from frontend pod to backendsvc service and it is being tracked (previously from Conntrack Table 30 and 31).
 Hence the current flow is committed to conntrack table (actions=ct(commit,..)) and then it is handed over to the next table (,table=110).
 So next stop is Table 110.

 ## 4.7 L2ForwardingOut Table #110